2026 Honda Pilot vs. the Competition

 |

 Performance advantages for the Honda Pilot include superior highway fuel economy made possible by its far more advanced 10-speed automatic transmission.
 Larger front and rear brake rotors provide greater stopping power than the Telluride as well.
 You can use the handy tire fill assistant feature in the event that your tire pressures have dropped following a chilly winter morning.
-The Pilot also features a standard 40-20-40 split folding rear seat configuration, giving you greater versatility.
-A greater number of speakers and active noise cancellation add to the upscale environment of the cabin.
-A shorter turning radius and greater third-row space for passengers round out the list of reasons why you should prefer the Honda Pilot over the Kia Telluride.
+You can’t beat the convenience of a standard capless fueling system, while active noise cancellation adds to the upscale environment of the cabin.
+Cutting-edge Google built-in integration, more third-row space for passengers, and a complimentary scheduled maintenance visit round out the list of reasons why you should prefer the Honda Pilot over the Kia Telluride.

 Honda Pilot vs Toyota Highlander